 There are a bunch of SEO myths out there that can trip up both newbies and pros in the marketing world.
 Let’s bust these myths and set the record straight.

-• Keywords Are the Only Focus: Initially, SEO was heavily reliant on keywords, and while they remain crucial, modern SEO is far more nuanced.
+Initially, SEO heavily relied on keywords, and while they remain crucial, modern SEO is far more nuanced.
 Today, it’s about creating quality content that answers the user’s intent, ensuring a great user experience, and building a website that’s technically sound and easy for search engines to crawl and index.

 Technical SEO Mistakes